abi-gymnastiar/Quiz-2-PAA/README.md

 # Abiansyah Adzani Gymnastiar 		  : 5025211077

 Contribution
-Fauzan Ahmad Faisal
+# Fauzan Ahmad Faisal
-#
+#-Editting the report
+#-Help Writting the code

-Muhammad Fadhlan Ashila Harashta
+# Muhammad Fadhlan Ashila Harashta
-#
+#-Help Writting the code
+#-Searching for ideas and algorithm
+#-Creating the PDF file

-Abiansyah Adzani Gymnastiar
+# Abiansyah Adzani Gymnastiar
-#
+#-Help Writting the code
+#-Providing the pc used to write the code